-Drivers can easily get away with speeding by avoiding routes with police or speed guns with the help of radar detectors.
+Drivers can easily get away with speeding ticket by avoiding routes with police or speed guns with the help of radar detectors.
 This is considered a violation of the law.

-Even though numerous smartphone radar detector application software has been developed and some places legalized the usage of radar detectors by civilians, this is still a big concern for police officers.
+Even though numerous smartphone radar detector application software has been developed and some places legalized the usage of most radar detectors by civilians, this is still a big concern for police officers.
 Because they're unable to catch criminals who are avoiding them on the road.

 But in case you miss an alert and come into contact with police officers, you might be at risk if they know you own a radar detector.
-That’s why we’re going to talk about what might happen if a police officer knows if you have a radar detector with you or not.
+That’s why we’re going to talk about what might happen if a police officer knows if you have a best radar detector with you or not.